cdapio/cdap/cdap-docs/developers-manual/source/security/index.rst

 provide an audit log of all operations.

-.. rubric:: Installing Security
+.. rubric:: Configuring Security

-Security installation is covered in the Administration Manual's :ref:`installation-security`.
+Security configuration is covered in the Administration Manual's :ref:`configuration-security`.

 .. rubric:: Client Authentication